r-lib/styler/cran-comments.md

 ## Resubmission

+This is the second re-submission.
+I changed the following.

+- put the word 'styler' in the Description field in DESCRIPTION in quotes since it's a package name to fix *Possibly mis-spelled words in DESCRIPTION*.

+Some help files have examples which are wrapped into \dontrun and I was asked to unwrap them if they are executable.
+They are not because they depend on the pre-commit executable which is not available on the CRAN machines.

+***

 This is the first re-submission.
 I have:

 - removed the redundant 'for R' from the `Title:` in DESCRIPTION.